-Messaoudene Ibrahim^{1, 2}, Jauberthie Raoul^{1,}, Molez Laurent1, Naceri Abdelghani2
+Messaoudene Ibrahim^{1,2}, Jauberthie Raoul1, Molez Laurent1, Naceri Abdelghani2

-1Mechanical and Civil Engineering Laboratory, INSA - 35043, Rennes, France

-2 Geomaterials Laboratory, MSILA University - 28000, Algeria
+(1. Mechanical and Civil Engineering Laboratory, INSA - 35043, Rennes, France; 2.
+Geomaterials Laboratory, MSILA University - 28000, Algeria)

-Corresponding author: raoul.jauberthie@insa-rennes.fr (R. Jauberthie)

-ABSTRACT

-The aim of this study is to formulate and characterize, with different methods, mortars prepared with dune sand and Algerian clinker in combination with several admixtures, natural additions or industrial by-products as pozzolan, granulated blast furnace slag and marble powder.

-Mineralogical and chemical compositions of the initial products are studied with X-ray diffraction (XRD), SEM, EDX and X fluorescence (XRF).
+Abstract: The aim of this study is to formulate and characterize, with different methods, mortars prepared with dune sand and Algerian clinker in combination with several admixtures, natural additions or industrial by-products as pozzolan, granulated blast furnace slag and marble powder.
+Mineralogical and chemical compositions of the initial products were studied with X-ray diffraction (XRD), SEM, EDX and X fluorescence (XRF).
 Grain size distribution of anhydrous cements and additions (absolute density, Blaine specific surface (SSB) and laser granulometry) were carried out.

-Mortar strengths are acceptable at 28 days: between 5 and 6MPa in bending test and between 28 and 41MPa in compressive test.
-These resistances improve clearly to reach high performances after 1 year: between 7 and 9MPa in flexural test and between 43 and 61MPa in compressive test.
-The microstructure was studied using SEM coupled with microanalysis EDX; these observations explain the increase mechanical strength.

-Results show that it is possible to obtain mortars with high mechanical performances in longterm and, ecological and especially economic advantages with a good formulation of those mortars containing dune sand and additive cements (binary, ternary or quaternary) with super plasticizer adjuvant.
+Mortar strengths are acceptable at 28 days: between 5 and 6 MPa in bending test and between 28 and 41 MPa in compressive test.
+These resistances improve clearly to reach high performances after one year: between 7 and 9 MPa in flexural test and between 43 and 61 MPa in compressive test.
+The microstructure was studied using SEM coupled with microanalysis EDX; these observations explained the increase mechanical strength.
+Results showed that it is possible to obtain mortars with high mechanical performances in long-term and, ecological and especially economic advantages with a good formulation of those mortars containing dune sand and additive cements (binary, ternary or quaternary) with super plasticizer adjuvant.

-Keywords: mix design, characterization, pozzolan, slag, marble, dune sand Algeria.
+Keywords: mix design, characterization, pozzolan, slag, marble, dune sand Algeria